Encoding vs. Transcoding: What’s the Difference? (Update)

 Next, where do you turn to for encoding and transcoding?
 Encoders can be hardware or software that converts video signals coming from camera sensors.
 You can learn all about what to look for in an encoder here.

 Transcoding software can be either local or cloud-based.
-Local transcoders are slower but you can use them on-site.
-Cloud transcoders like Wowza’s, on the other hand, are faster and enable you to transcode 4K resolution and stream without worrying about how well it will playback for grandparents in rural Kansas or anyone conveniently living next to a video CDN edge server in New York.
+Local transcoders like Wowza Streaming Engine can take advantage of on-site resources, but when either compute or bandwidth resources are constrained, transcoding in the cloud may be a better option.
+Cloud transcoders like Wowza’s, can be very flexible and enable you to transcode and deliver adaptive bitrate streams without worrying about any on-site hardware.
+In either case you can now stream without worrying about how well it will playback for grandparents in rural Kansas or anyone conveniently living next to a video CDN edge server in New York.

 Encoding and Transcoding With Wowza